Delete search term

 Research-based teaching

-We offer courses in all degree programmes at the School of Applied Linguistics.
+We offer various courses in all degree programmes at the School of Applied Linguistics.
 In modules in the BA and MA programmes, students learn about theoretical principles, case studies and practical experiences from our projects.

 Team